Lime Margarita Recipe

 Front View of Delicious Lime Margaritas in ice bowl

-There are so many different versions of the Margarita cocktail around these days that you’d be forgiven for not realising that the deceptively humble Lime Margarita is actually the OG drink that started the whole craze…
+There are so many different versions of the Margarita cocktail around these days that you’d be forgiven for not realizing that the deceptively humble Lime Margarita is actually the OG drink that started the whole craze…

 How to make a Lime Margarita